caesuric/mountain-goap/README.md

 );
 ```

-### Future Feature - Permutation Selectors
+### Permutation Selectors

 Finally, actions can be constructed with **permutation selectors**, which will instantiate multiple copies of the action with different parameters for purposes such as target selection.
-The library comes with some default permutation selectors, or you can write your own as callbacks.
+The library comes with some default permutation selector generators, or you can write your own as callbacks.
 For instance, if you want an action to be evaluated separately with each member of a list as a potential parameter, you would construct the action as so:

 ```csharp
 Action myAction = new Action(